-See also Incendiary Exponent, Man on Fire, Burn Baby Burn, Fire-Breathing Weapon, Burn the Witch! and Hellfire (for when mundane fire doesn't do the job).
-Compare Stuff Blowing Up, and Playing with Fire — for when someone has fire as a Stock Superpower.
-Compare Murder by Cremation when an ordinary person is lit on fire.
+A Super-Trope to Matchstick Weapon.
+See also Incendiary Exponent, Man on Fire, Burn Baby Burn, Fire-Breathing Weapon, Homemade Flamethrower, Burn the Witch!, Fanatical Fire, Gasoline Dousing, and Hellfire (for when mundane fire doesn't do the job).
+Compare Stuff Blowing Up and Playing with Fire — for when someone has fire as a superpower, and Murder by Cremation — when an ordinary person is lit on fire.
 When this just makes things worse, see Infernal Retaliation.
 May also overlap with A Molten Date with Death if lava is involved.
 The less-used opposite is either Kill It with Water or Kill It with Ice, or even Heal It with Fire.
+Contrast Immune to Fire.

 NOTE: Due to the above-mentioned Memetic Mutation, the name of this trope has become associated with anything that someone finds abhorrent and wishes to not have witnessed.
 This trope is not about those things.
 Please redirect all potholes using this trope in said context to Brain Bleach or a similarly appropriate trope.